-As we come together to rebuild our homes and our community it is important to remember that there are some unsavory profiteers willing to take advantage of this vulnerable time.
+As we come together to keep our families and our community safe, it is important to remember that there are some unsavory profiteers willing to take advantage of this vulnerable time.
 Below are five common crimes that happen after a tragedy:

 It is illegal for people to raise costs more than 10 percent from the price charged immediately before a state of emergency has been declared.
 This includes essential goods and services such as: food items, goods and services used for emergency clean-up, emergency supplies, medical supplies, home heating oil, building materials, housing, transportation, freight, storage services, and gasoline.
 Under Penal Code section 396 price gouging is a misdemeanor that includes a sentence up to one year in jail and a fine up to $10,000.
-A state of emergency was declared by the Governor on December 5, 2017.
+A state of emergency was declared by the Governor on March 4, 2020.
+Click here for news releases regarding price gouging.

 Not all charities are legitimate, so be careful when giving.
 Check out the organization first, or give to known charities.
 Don’t give money to people soliciting over the phone or going door to door.
 If you want to help, look up the number for a charity and call them.
 Be alert – even GoFundMe pages can be fraudulent.
 Make sure you know exactly to whom you are donating.